-- In contrast to her later OVA counterpart, Satomi's original motivation in the Advanced Variable Geo games involves no blackmail whatsoever.
-She joins the tournament on her own free will to get the money for her brother's treatment.
+- Advanced V.G.: In contrast to her later OVA counterpart, Satomi's motivation in the games themselves involves no blackmail whatsoever.
+She joins the tournament of her own free will to get the money for her brother's treatment.

 - In My Little Pony: Friendship Is Magic Applejack wants to go to the Grand Galloping Gala to set up shop there and raise enough money to, among other things, buy a new hip for Granny Smith.

 - In the Jem and the Holograms 3-parter "Starbright", the band initially wants to pull out of the titular film project when their rivals The Misfits become part of it and start jockeying for focus.
 At the end of part one, however, Jerrica (Jem's true identity) learns that one of the Starlight House's foster girls, Ba Nee, is going blind and an expensive operation is needed to restore her sight.
 Leaving the film would mean missing out on making the money that could pay for it, so for the girl's sake, Jem and the Holograms stay on.
 Even when the Troubled Production splits the project into rival films, the good guys soldier on and the end result is a box-office success that saves Ba Nee.

 "Illegal activity" examples